Plug or Pump — compare EV vs petrol cost per km (Australia), same transparency: plugorpump.app

 Battery calculations

-Exportable energy is reduced by any solar used for EV charging.
+Exportable energy is reduced by any solar used for EV charging before the battery gets access to it.

 EV bonus methodology